publiccodenet/smart-cities-public-code/README.md

 # License

-© 2018 Foundation For Public Code
+© 2018 University of Applied Sciences Amsterdam, City of Amsterdam and the Foundation For Public Code